 Brown has 30 years of public policy experience as a legislator, congressman, U.S. senator and higher education executive.
 He served in the U.S. House of Representatives from 1981 to 1991 and in the U.S. Senate from 1991 to 1997.

-He joined the CU-Boulder faculty last year after serving as president of the University of Colorado from 2005 to 2008.
-In addition to his political science appointment, he holds the Quigg and Virginia S. Newton Endowed Chair in Leadership at CU-Boulder and is an adjunct professor in the CU School of Law.
+He retired from the CU-Boulder faculty last year, but continues to teach the Icons of the Republic course through the political science department.
+He served as president of the University of Colorado from 2005 to 2008.
+Following his presidency, he was a tenured professor of political science and held the Quigg and Virginia S. Newton Endowed Chair in Leadership at CU-Boulder.